 (b) Toxic effects

-Data are given on acute and chronic toxic effects (other than cancer), such as organ toxicity, immunotoxicity, endocrine effects and preneoplastic lesions.
+Data are given on acute and chronic toxic effects (other than cancer), such as organ toxicity, increased cell proliferation, immunotoxicity and endocrine effects.
+The presence and toxicological significance of cellular receptors is described.

 (c) Reproductive and developmental effects